By Thakur Sahib on July 12, 2012

 How do we initiate a project?
 What are the basic documents needed to start the project?
 I have seen many small companies, who have started the project before knowing all the stakeholders or before finalizing the contract.
 They are companies who start the development and then start writing down the assumptions and constrains.
 PMBOK give [...]

-analysis of cloud computing architect Architecture business business architecture business process management cloud Cloud computing clouds com computing computing journal Data Enterprise enterprise architects Enterprise Architecture feasability study of cloud computation future google government IBM Information infrastructure IT Strategy Journal Management Market Microsoft news in Business architecture news in cloud computing News in Enterprise Architecture news in technology architecture OPEN Security service SOA Software strategy consultant Technology technology in cloud computing Time trends in cloud computing Trends in Enterprise Architecture virtualization Windows
+analysis of cloud computing architect Architecture business business architecture business process management cloud Cloud computing clouds com computing computing journal Data Enterprise Enterprise Architecture feasability study of cloud computation future google government IBM Information infrastructure jobs in business architecture jobs in EA jobs in enterprise architecture jobs in technology architecture Journal Management Market Microsoft news in Business architecture news in cloud computing News in Enterprise Architecture news in technology architecture OPEN Security service SOA Software Technology technology in cloud computing Time trends in cloud computing Trends in Enterprise Architecture Windows